Skip to main content

 menu

-To successfully manage your wellbeing, you have to be able to measure it.
-One of the most common measures of wellbeing is the PERMAH framework developed by Dr. Martin Seligman, which categorizes wellbeing into six dimensions.
+To successfully manage your well-being, you have to be able to measure it.
+One of the most common measures of well-being is the PERMAH framework developed by Dr. Martin Seligman, which categorizes wellbeing into six dimensions.

 Working alongside Martin, Dr. Peggy Kern and Julie Butler created a measure of PERMAH that has been tested and validated by more than 16,000 people around the world.
 In 2012, Kern created a workplace version of this measure which has evolved to the PERMAH Workplace Survey.